| UNIVERSE AND

 cosmic negantropic process in which the entropy of living matter decreases

 towards a state of non entropy of gravitational ether.
+This idea

 is supported by the fact that the whole universe is in a state of chemical